derrysukrie/derrysukrie/README.md

 ### Hi there 👋

-- 🔭 I’m currently working at Woobiz
-- 🌱 I’m currently learning NextJS with Typescript, lil bit React Native too
+- 🌱 I’m currently learning NextJS with Typescript and GraphQL
 - 📫 How to reach me: derrysukrie@gmail.com
 - 😄 Pronouns: Derry